connervieira/Predator/CONFIGURATION.md

     - `directory` is a string that sets the name of the directory where Predator will store locked dashcam video segments.
         - This directory is placed into the working directory.
         - Example: `"saved_dashcam_video"`
-    - `trigger` is the name of a file inside the interface directory that will trigger Predator to save the current dashcam segment.
+    - `trigger` is the name of a file inside the interface directory that will trigger Predator to save the current and previous dashcam segments.
         - To trigger a save, create this file in the interface directory.
-Predator will save the video and remove the trigger file.
+Predator will save the video then automatically remove the trigger file.
 - `capture` contains settings related to the capturing of dashcam video.
     - `provider` determines which video back-end Predator will use.
 This can only be set to `"ffmpeg"` or `"opencv"`.
+        - To enable full dashcam functionality, the OpenCV dashcam back-end is recommended.
     - `opencv` contains settings that control how the OpenCV back-end records video.
 These settings are only considered when the `provider` value is set to "opencv".
         - `resolution` sets the resolution of the video.
             - `width` sets the width of the video, measured in pixels.